 The Metropolitan Transportation Authority (MTA) is downstate New York’s main operator of transit service.
-It is the parent company for NYC Transit, which runs subways and buses in NYC; Metro-North Railroad, which runs commuter rail lines into the Hudson Valley and part of Connecticut; along with Long Island Rail Road and Long Island Bus.
+It is the parent company for NYC Transit, which runs subways and buses in NYC; Metro-North Railroad, which runs commuter rail lines into the Hudson Valley and Connecticut; and Long Island Rail Road.

 This decoder is meant to explain the MTA’s finances in a way the public can understand.

 About $11 billion to operate the system and about $5 billion to maintain and improve it.

 The MTA system is huge, and provides service for one-third of the transit riders in America.
 The system employs over 67,000 workers and covers an area of over 5,000 square miles.
 If all the track in the New York City subway network were laid end to end, it would run from NYC to Chicago.

 The MTA system is old, in many cases over 100 years old, and it’s expensive to maintain.
 New subway cars, station rehabilitations, and big projects like the Second Avenue Subway require intense amounts of labor and engineering.

 No, like virtually all public transit and most road systems in the country, the MTA system does not make a profit.
 Fares cover less than half of the cost of running the subways, buses, and commuter railroads.

 The MTA does not make a profit by design, for at least two reasons:

 Like road and other public goods, our transit network relies on subsidies, toll revenue, and portions of a variety of taxes to make up the difference.
 A small portion of the sales tax, petroleum business tax, certain NYC real estate transfer taxes, and a newly enacted payroll tax all go to the MTA.
 The state and City also provide direct aid but their collective contribution has remained stagnant for years.

 MTA OPERATING REVENUE: Where the Money Comes From